Bret Hart: Wrestling-related

 Hart was the subject of the 1998 documentary, Hitman Hart: Wrestling with Shadows, which chronicled many of the events in Hart's personal and professional life from September 1996 to November 1997, including the Montreal Screwjob and its immediate aftermath.

 A clip of Hart applying the sharpshooter to Benoit at WCW Mayhem in 1999 is featured in the opening credits of Malcolm in the Middle.

 In mid-2005, WWE announced the release of a three-disc DVD originally named Screwed: The Bret Hart Story, with the title a reference to the Montreal Screwjob.
 Hart filmed over seven hours of interview footage for the DVD, which was renamed Bret "Hit Man" Hart: The Best There Is, The Best There Was, The Best There Ever Will Be.
 The collection was released on November 15, 2005.

 Hart appeared on many talk shows (including Larry King Live, Nancy Grace, Hannity & Colmes, On the Record w/ Greta Van Susteren) discussing the Chris Benoit double murder and suicide.
 Hart was a longtime friend of Benoit.

 On April 6, 2010, WWE released Hart & Soul: The Hart Family Anthology, which is a 3 DVD set featuring a documentary on the Hart wrestling family as well as 12 matches.
 It is unique in that it also features previously unseen home movies from the Harts as well as interviews from family members.

 In 2010, The Fight Network produced a documentary titled Bret Hart – Survival of the Hitman produced by John Pollock, Jorge Barbosa and Wai Ting chronicling the rise of Hart, his split with WWE in 1997 and his road back to the company in January 2010.
 The documentary features interviews with Hart, members of the Hart family, Hart's former business manager Carl De Marco, former sports agent Gord Kirke, and producer of Wrestling with Shadows Paul Jay.

 A DVD entitled Shawn Michaels vs Bret Hart: WWE's Greatest Rivalries was released in November 2011.
 The subject of the DVD was their on-screen rivalry and real-life conflicts, with a particular focus on the Montreal Screwjob.

 In 2016, Hart starred in the documentary film Nine Legends.
 Early that year, Hart launched a podcast named The Sharpshooter Show.

-Music

-In 2021, Bret Hart appeared on a song with rapper Magneto Dayo titled "Limitless".
+In 2025, he would appear in the documentary film WrestleMania IX: The Spectacle.
+The documentary was released on Peacock on April 11, 2025.